undecaf/storage-composer/README.md

 unclear as indicated by controversial blogs in the [references](#references-and-credits).

-#### Can I create a “fully encrypted” storage system?
+#### Can I create a “fully encrypted” target system?
-Yes, if the system is not bootable and is used only for _storage_, e.g. for backups or for media.
+Yes, if the target system is not bootable and is used only for _storage_, e.g. for backups or for media.

-If the system is bootable then the MBR and the boot partition remain unencrypted which makes them vulnerable to
+If the target is bootable then the MBR and the boot partition remain unencrypted which makes them vulnerable to
 [“evil maid” attacks](https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html).
-A tool like [chkboot](https://github.com/inhies/chkboot#introduction) could be used to detect whether MBR or boot partition have been tampered with, but unfortunately only _after_ malware had an opportunity to run.
+A tool like [chkboot](https://github.com/inhies/chkboot#introduction) could be used to detect whether MBR or boot partition have been tampered with, but unfortunately only _after_ the malware had an opportunity to run.
 Please note that such systems are frequently called “fully encrypted” although they are not.

 #### Why does StorageComposer not support LUKS-encrypted boot partitions although GRUB2 does?